-Binational Trade/Foreign Trade Zone.
+Bi-national Trade/Foreign Trade Zone.
 Strategically located at the U.S. Mexico border in proximity to Mexican maquiladoras in Mexicali, Imperial County offers a tremendous opportunity for international trade.
-The two Ports of Entry (POE) in and near Calexico support cross border product shipments totaling \$16.1 billion in 2017, of which \$10.6 billion are advanced manufacturing products (See Tables A-56 to A-61).45 The County also has a third POE serving the eastern Imperial County and Yuma, Arizona areas.
+The two Ports of Entry (POE) in and near Calexico support cross border product shipments totaling \$16.1 billion in 2017, of which \$10.6 billion are advanced manufacturing products.
+The County also has a third POE serving the Yuma area.
 In addition, an estimated \$1 billion in consumer retail expenditures come from Mexico annually.
+The County is designated as Foreign Trade Zone (FTZ) #237 and offers a flexible location designation that makes most areas of the County eligible to benefit from FTZ status.
+In addition, Imperial County offers strong governmental coordination through the CaliBaja Mega Region collaboration between Imperial and San Diego counties and Baja California.